Skip to main content

 22 mentions Positive Neutral Negative

-• “Some of the best writing I've seen in a game, some of the most creative storytelling - there were several emotional gut punches that hit me so hard I almost regretted buying it, but also so much hope and love that I am glowing after completing it.”
+• “Some of the best writing I've seen in a game, with some of the most creative storytelling.
+There were several emotional gut punches that hit me so hard I almost regretted buying it, but also so much hope and love that I was glowing after completing it.”

 • graphics